Theory for polariton-assisted remote energy transfer: Theory

 In contrast, strongly coupling the acceptor states to SPs yields the following rates:

 Here, we have calculated average rates over the $N_{D}$ possible initial states at the $D$ slab and summed over all final states for each polariton/dark band.
-Given the asymmetry of Fermi's golden rule with respect to initial and final states (rates scale with the probabilities of occupation of \emph{initial} states and with the \emph{density} of final states),\citep{Kassal2013} the physical consequences of Eq. (\ref{eq:rates_to_D}) are quite different to those of its counterpart in Eq. (\ref{eq:rates_to_A}).
-First, it is interesting to note that $\gamma_{\alpha_{A,\vec{k}}\leftarrow D}\to0$ as $N_{xy,A},\,S\gg0$ (see SI for a formal derivation of this statement).
-At first sight, this appears to be counterintuitive in light of the various recently reported phenomena which are enhanced upon exciton delocalization.\citep{Scholes2017} Intuitively, this statement is easy to understand from Eq. (\ref{eq:second rate k}): $\frac{1}{N_{D}}\sum_{i,j}$ averages over each of the rates for EET processes from localized donors $|D_{ij}\rangle$ to acceptors $|\alpha_{A,\vec{k}}\rangle$ that are delocalized across the entire $A$ slab; the corresponding amplitudes $\langle\alpha_{A,\vec{k}}|H_{DA}+H_{DP}|D_{ij}\rangle\to0$ because they are calculated by taking mean electrostatic couplings across large distances.
-While EET to the (entire) acceptor polariton bands $\alpha_{A}$ does not vanish due to the presence of $N_{xy,A}$ terms in $\sum_{\vec{k}\in\text{FBZ}}$, the associated rates $\gamma_{\alpha_{A}\leftarrow D}$ in Eq. (\ref{eq:second rate k}) relative to the bare FRET rate\textemdash which accounts for all $N_{A}$ acceptors\textemdash will be much smaller compared to the analogous $\gamma_{A\leftarrow\alpha_{D,\vec{k}}}$ (Eq. (\ref{eq:first rate k})) and bare FRET rate when only the donor is strongly coupled (for appropriately chosen $\vec{k}$).
-On the other hand, $\gamma_{dark_{A}\leftarrow D}$ behaves similarly to Eq. (\ref{eq:darkD to A}) in that it converges to the bare FRET rate when $N_{A}\gg N_{xy,A}$.
+Given the asymmetry of Fermi's golden rule with respect to initial and final states (rates scale with the \emph{probabilities} of occupation of \emph{initial} states and with the \emph{density} of \emph{final} states),\citep{Kassal2013} the physical consequences of Eq. (\ref{eq:rates_to_D}) are quite different to those of its counterpart in Eq. (\ref{eq:rates_to_A}) when $N_{A}\gg N_{xy,A}$ and all TDMs are isotropically averaged and feature no orientational correlations amongst them.
+First, it is interesting to note that the rate of EET to the polariton states is reduced substantially compared to the bare FRET rate when the average $|\langle A_{lm}|H_{DA}|D_{ij}\rangle|^{2}$ is greater than the average $|\langle\vec{k}|H_{DP}|D_{ij}\rangle|^{2}$ (see Section \ref{subsec:derivations sc acceptors} for a formal derivation of this statement).
+At first sight, this appears to be counterintuitive in light of the various recently reported phenomena which are enhanced upon exciton delocalization.\citep{Scholes2017} Nevertheless, this statement is actually easily understood from a final-density-of-states argument (see Eq. (\ref{eq:second rate k})): $\sum_{\vec{k}\in\text{FBZ}}$ reflects the $N_{xy,A}$ bright acceptor collective modes that contrbute to $\gamma_{\alpha_{A}\leftarrow D}$, as opposed to the $N_{A}$ localized acceptor states that contribute to the bare FRET rate.
+On the other hand, $\gamma_{dark_{A}\leftarrow D}$ behaves similarly to Eq. (\ref{eq:darkD to A}) in that it converges (see Eqs. (\ref{eq:last rate 1-1}) and (\ref{eq:d to pa_expl})) to the bare FRET rate.
+Thus, at donor-acceptor separations where the square of the coupling for FRET exceeds on average that for PRET, the inequality $\gamma_{\alpha_{A}\leftarrow D}\ll\gamma_{dark_{A}\leftarrow D}$ is expected to hold.